UMT 12x20 white / N38 - magnetic pin

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets: